sidmonta/MiddlewareManager/README.md

 - Small package (4kb - 674b gzip)
 - Use in node and browser

+Library that facilitate pipe operator for manage middleware.

 A **middleware** is a function in this form:

 ```js